Simon006/ChatGLM_webui/README.md

 Due to the small size of ChatGLM-6B, it is currently known to have considerable limitations, such as factual/mathematical logic errors, possible generation of harmful/biased content, weak contextual ability, self-awareness confusion, and Generate content that completely contradicts Chinese instructions for English instructions.
 Please understand these issues before use to avoid misunderstanding.

-Here we propose a fine-tuned solution in the direction of intelligent customer service.
+Here we propose a fine-tuned solution in the direction of intelligent customer service in future.

 ## Install